fillip/aside-io/README.md

 * `Callback URL` is the URL of your Heroku app with "/auth" added to the end.
 E.g. if your Heroku app is available at "https://my-aside.herokuapp.com" then the `Callback URL` is "https://my-aside.herokuapp.com/auth".
 * `Selected OAuth Scopes` set to "Full access (full)"

-After saving the Connected App, there will be two values available on the detail page: `Client Id` and `Client Secret`.
+After saving the Connected App, there will be two values available on the detail page: `Consumer Key` and `Consumer Secret`.
 These values need to be set in the configuration of your Heroku application.
 From the application dashboard in Heroku, choose your application and click the `Settings` tab.
 Scroll down and click to `Reveal Config Vars`.
 Add the following config vars:

-* Key: `CID`; Value: < Salesforce Connected App `Client Id` >
+* Key: `CID`; Value: < Salesforce Connected App `Consumer Key` >
-* Key: `SEC`; Value: < Salesforce Connected App `Client Secret` >
+* Key: `SEC`; Value: < Salesforce Connected App `Consumer Secret` >
 * Key: `URL`; Value: < URL of your Heroku application.
 E.g. https://my-aside.herokuapp.com >

 Save these values and wait 10 minutes, then you should be able to login to your instance of ASIDE!
 If you can't login double check your configuration or see the [help](https://aside.io/help)